 Believe it or not, in one

-Postpartum vaginal dryness is a common and natural condition.
-Many women find that this dryness makes sex uncomfortable or even painful.
-Fortunately, there are steps you can take to ease the discomfort from vaginal dryness.
+Indeed, postpartum vaginal dryness is a common condition.
+And many women find that this dryness makes sex uncomfortable or even painful.
+If you’re experiencing it, don’t worry, there are ways to ease the discomfort.

 Estrogen is important to sexual arousal because it boosts the flow of blood to the genitals and increases vaginal lubrication.
-A lack of estrogen is responsible for many of the symptoms women have during menopause, including hot flashes, night sweats, and vaginal dryness.
+A lack of estrogen is responsible for many of the postpartum symptoms women experience, including hot flashes, night sweats, and vaginal dryness.

 Symptoms of postpartum thyroiditis may include:

 If you experience these or any other symptoms, you may feel some comfort in knowing that you are not alone.
 Postpartum thyroiditis up to 10 percent of women.

 The type of postpartum thyroiditis you have will determine your treatment.
 For an overproducing thyroid, your doctor may suggest beta-blockers to help reduce symptoms.
 Alternatively, your doctor may recommend thyroid hormone replacement therapy if your thyroid is underproducing.

 If postpartum thyroiditis is the cause of your vaginal dryness, rest assured that thyroid function typically returns to normal within 12 to 18 months for 80 percent of women.

 Childbirth and postpartum vaginal dryness can mean that the tissue of your vagina become thinner, less elastic, and more prone to injury.
 The vagina can also become inflamed, which may cause burning and itching.